Rivermate | Sint Maarten (Dutch Part) landscape

 Employee Tax Deductions and Allowances

-Employees in Sint Maarten may be eligible for certain tax deductions and allowances that can reduce their taxable income.
-These deductions can include:
+Employees in Sint Maarten may be eligible for certain tax deductions and allowances that can reduce their taxable income, thereby lowering their overall income tax liability.
+While the wage tax withheld by the employer is based on standard calculations, employees can claim specific deductions when filing their annual income tax return.

-• Pension Contributions: Contributions to approved pension plans may be tax-deductible.
+• Pension contributions: Contributions to approved pension schemes may be deductible.

 Tax Compliance and Reporting Deadlines